 Under the charter of the National Academy of Sciences, the National Academy of Engineering was formed as a parallel organization of outstanding engineers.
 Members are elected on the basis of significant contributions to engineering theory and practice and to the literature of engineering or on the basis of demonstrated unusual accomplishments in the pioneering of new and developing fields of technology.
 The National Academies share a responsibility to advise the federal government on matters of science and technology.
 The expertise and credibility that the National Academy of Engineering brings to that task stem directly from the abilities, interests, and achievements of our members and international members, our colleagues and friends, whose special gifts we remember in this book.

 BY THOMAS KAILATH

-ROBERT PRICE, a communications scientist, died December 3, 2008, at the age of 79 in Lexington, Massachusetts, where he had resided for more than 50 years.
+ROBERT PRICE, a communications scientist, died December 3, 2008, at the age of 79 in Cambridge, Massachusetts.
+He had resided for more than 50 years in Lexington, Massachusetts.
 Bob was born on July 7, 1929, in Ft.
 Washington, north of Philadelphia, and studied at the William Penn charter school, one of the oldest private schools in Philadelphia.